Massive quantum superpositions using magneto-mechanics

-We model the two flux qubits as superconducting rings as mentioned in the main text.
-For this we assume that these rings have radii of $R$ each and each of these flux qubits is symmetrically located at a distance $z^{FQ}_\pm=\pm \eta R$, along the z-axis around the origin, where $\eta$ is a dimensionless scaling factor.
+{We model the two flux qubits as superconducting rings.
+For this we assume that these rings have radii $R$, and each of these flux qubits is symmetrically located at a distance $z^{FQ}_\pm=\pm \eta R$, along the z-axis around the origin, where $\eta$ is a dimensionless scaling factor.
 The flux qubits have supercurrents $I$ circulating in each ring.
-We can write down the magnetic field generated by the two superconducting flux qubits at a point on the z-axis $\vec{r}=(0,0,z)$ as,
+We can write down the magnetic field generated by the two superconducting flux qubits at a point on the z-axis $\vec{r}=(0,0,\vec{z})$ as,

 where $\mu_{0}$ is the vacuum permeability.
 The gradient of the magnetic field can be obtained as,